How To Run A Pellet Stove During A Power Outage

 SUMMARY

-Although I indicated that a single typical 100 AH battery may run a typical pellet stove for 6 hours, in reality you might not have it running all of the time.
-This would lengthen your run time.
+Although I indicated that a single typical 100 AH battery may run a pellet stove for about 6 hours (50% discharge), in reality the stove may be cycling on and off.
+This would lengthen the run time of the battery.